- Expertly Crafted

-From incredible wildlife watching, to scenic wonders, cultural experiences and thousands of kilometres of unspoilt coastline, South Africa really does have it all.
-Divided into nine provinces this diverse country is bordered by Namibia, Botswana, Zimbabwe, Mozambique, Swaziland, and surrounds the tiny nation of Lesotho, making it the perfect jumping off point for further excursions into Africa.
+From incredible wildlife watching to scenic wonders, cultural experiences, and thousands of kilometers of unspoiled coastline, South Africa really does have it all.
+Divided into nine provinces this diverse country is bordered by Namibia, Botswana, Zimbabwe, Mozambique, and Swaziland, and surrounds the tiny nation of Lesotho, making it the perfect jumping-off point for further excursions into Africa.

 Begin your travels in cosmopolitan Cape Town.
-Discover the thriving food scene, try thrill-seeking pastimes like abseiling Table Mountain, or learn about the city’s struggle for freedom with a trip to UNESCO World heritage site, Robben Island, where former President Nelson Mandela was imprisoned for 18 years.
+Discover the thriving food scene, try thrill-seeking pastimes like abseiling Table Mountain, or learn about the city’s struggle for freedom with a trip to the UNESCO World Heritage site, Robben Island, where former President Nelson Mandela was imprisoned for 18 years.

 The KwaZulu Natal Province is home to the famous fields where battles were fought between Zulus, Boers and the British.
 Many locations of historic and cultural interest still remain in this region.

-South Africa safaris are legendary and its luxury wildlife lodges are among the best in the world.
-Kruger Park is the second largest reserve in Africa, stretching 360km from north to south and teeming with big cats, rhino and elephants.
-A short flight from Johannesburg is the 75,000 acre Madikwe Game Reserve, the world’s largest wildlife trans-location project.Read more...
+South African safaris are legendary and its luxury wildlife lodges are among the best in the world.
+Kruger Park is the second-largest reserve in Africa, stretching 360km from north to south and teeming with big cats, rhinon, and elephants.
+A short flight from Johannesburg is the 75,000-acre Madikwe Game Reserve, the world’s largest wildlife translocation project.Read more...

 our destination expert